Pump Like a Pro: 5 Tips Help You Get More Milk

 Nobody LIKES pumping.
 But, for many breastfeeding or chestfeeding parents, pumping is an essential part of helping you meet your feeding goals.
 Anxiety and stress about pumping is at the root of many parenting woes, and it doesn't have to be that way.
 If you have recently found yourself wondering (or worrying) about pumping - from how long you should pump, to how often and what your output means about your supply, then this is for you.
 In this post, you'll learn how to maximize your output, minimize your pumping time, and gain the knowledge to find a pumping plan that works for you.

-TIP #1 - UNDERSTAND YOUR BREAST ANATOMY TO LEARN HOW MILK REMOVAL WORKS.
+TIP #1 - UNDERSTAND YOUR ANATOMY TO LEARN HOW MILK REMOVAL WORKS.

 The easiest way to understand the internal anatomy of the breast/chest is to think of a cluster of grapes.
 The grapes are the cells that hold milk and the stem is the ducts that carry the milk to your nipple.